aws-samples/streaming-analytics-workshop/content/extend-flink-program/kda-parameters.md

   Properties flinkProperties = applicationProperties.get("FlinkApplicationProperties");

   if (flinkProperties == null) {
-    throw new RuntimeException("Unable to load FlinkApplicationProperties properties from the Kinesis Analytics Runtime.");
+    throw new RuntimeException("Unable to load FlinkApplicationProperties properties from the runtime.");
   }

   parameter = ParameterToolUtils.fromApplicationProperties(flinkProperties);